 Although they can be used in lots of different ways, Styles can help you maintain a consistent look to your images and, over time, this can be used as a means for others to recognise the individuality of your photos.
 They’re not like filters, however, as they allow further adjustment to closely match your creative vision.

-If you’re selling images, Styles are perhaps the single most important aid to your branding, and can save you both time and money when re-creating your unique creative vision.
+Styles are perhaps the single most important aid to your branding, and can save you both time and money when re-creating your unique creative vision.

 Capture One Pro (version 10.1.2 or later) has several methods to install Styles, as it depends on the file format and how they’re delivered.